kukhariev/ngx-uploadx/README.md

 ## Options

-- allowedTypes

-  > allowed file type filtering (directive only)
+- `allowedTypes`: allowed file type filtering (directive only)

-- autoUpload

-  > automatically start upload when files added.
+- `autoUpload`: automatically start upload when files added.
 Default value: `true`

-- chunkSize

-  > set a fixed chunk size.
+- `chunkSize`: set a fixed chunk size.
 If not specified, the optimal size will be automatically adjusted based on the network speed.

-- concurrency

-  > set the maximum parallel downloads.
+- `concurrency`: set the maximum parallel downloads.
 Default value: `2`

-- headers

-  > headers to be appended to each HTTP request
+- `headers`: headers to be appended to each HTTP request

-- metadata

-  > add custom metadata to upload
+- `metadata`: add custom metadata to upload

-- uploaderClass

-  > provide a user-defined class to support another upload protocol or to extend an existing one.
+- `uploaderClass`: provide a user-defined class to support another upload protocol or to extend an existing one.
 Examples : [internal](src/uploadx/src/uploaderx.ts) and [uploader-examples](uploader-examples)

-- token

-  > authorization Bearer token as a string or function returning a string or Promise\<string\>.
+- `token`: authorization Bearer token as a `string` or function returning a `string` or `Promise<string>`.

-- endpoint
-  > URL to create new uploads.
+- `endpoint`: URL to create new uploads.
 Default value: `'/upload'`

 ## Directive